OMAM_v5_Splash_NoBG.png

 Victory By Domination

-The Machines occupy all of R.A.I.S.E's spawn cells, and R.A.I.S.E has no Units on the playfield.
+The Machines occupy all of R.A.I.S.E's Frontspawn cells, and R.A.I.S.E has no Units on the Playfield.

-Victory by Domination occurs when your opponent cannot spawn any new Unit cards and has no Units on the Playfield.
+Victory by Domination occurs when an opponent cannot spawn any new Unit Cards, and has no Units on the Playfield.

-Unit cards can only be deployed from eligible spawn cells, or if a card or ability states a card may be deployed with them.
-Units can only be deployed on unoccupied cells, so if all spawn locations are blocked, a player cannot deploy Unit cards.
+Unit Cards can only be Deployed to eligible spawn cells, or if a card or ability states a card may be deployed with them.
+Units can only be deployed on unoccupied cells, so if all spawn locations are blocked, a player cannot deploy Unit Cards.

 Turn Structure